January 29, 2026

 Zoom's AI Companion

-Teams' meeting transcripts were accurate, with speaker names and timestamps, which made it easy to jump back to specific moments.
-With Copilot enabled, the summary pulled out key discussion points and action items and linked them back to the recording.
-I could also ask quick questions to find what was decided or assigned.
-AI summaries require a separate Copilot license.
+Teams transcripts came back accurate, with speaker names, timestamps, and easy to jump to a specific moment if you needed to.
+With Copilot enabled, the recap pulled out the key points and action items straight from the transcript.
+You could also just ask it what was decided or who got assigned what, which saved a lot of scrolling.
+Worth noting, though, the AI recap and summary features do need a separate Copilot license.

 Meeting AI Summaries with Microsoft Copilot